 To be eligible, students must have:

-• Enrolled as a Freshmen or Sophomore during Spring 2020/Summer 2020 in Good Academic Standing.
+• Enrolled as a Freshmen, Sophomore, Junior, or Senior during Spring 2021/Summer 2021 in Good Academic Standing.

-The University of Memphis has already identified the population of students who qualify to receive this scholarship, and the University will post these scholarships directly to the myMemphis accounts of all the eligible students no later than April 27, 2020.
+The University of Memphis has already identified the population of students who qualify to receive this scholarship, and the University will post these scholarships directly to the myMemphis accounts of all the eligible students after May 6, 2021.

 • Students must register for a minimum of two (2) courses.